Cadcorp/OS-Open-Built-Up-Areas-stylesheets/ESRI ArcPro stylesheets (LYRX)/README.md

 **1.**  Fork or [download](https://github.com/OrdnanceSurvey/OS-Open-Built-Up-Areas-stylesheets/archive/master.zip) the contents of this repository

-**2.**  In ArcPro, right-click on ‘Map’ towards the top of the Contents panel, select Properties… > then under Coordinate System > choose British National Grid (Projected Coordinate SYstem, National Grids, Europe).
+**2.**  In ArcPro, right-click on ‘Map’ towards the top of the Contents panel, select Properties… > then under Coordinate System > choose British National Grid (Projected Coordinate System, National Grids, Europe).
 You may need to reposition to the data extent

 **3.**  In the top toolbar of ArcPro, under Labeling, click 'More' and ensure the 'Use Maplex Label Engine' is ticked on.